 Debugging Python applications using the Glean SDK

 Debugging features in Python can be enabled using environment variables.
-For more information on the available features and how to enable them, see Enabling debugging features through environment variables.
+For more information on the available features and how to enable them, see the Debugging API reference.

 Sending pings